Visiting Narai-juku, Suwa, and Shiojiri (Nagano): Enjoying Japan's Gorgeous Countryside

 Jinchokan Moriya Historical Museum: Featuring Jomon architecture

-Their next stop was the Jinchokan Moriya Historical Museum, a place with a rich history and a significant collection of documents from various eras, all of which had been passed down through generations in the Moriya Family.
-Members of this family had held esteemed positions as high-ranking priests of the Suwa Grand Shrine.
+Their next stop was the Jinchokan Moriya Historical Museum, home to a valuable collection of documents passed down through generations of the Moriya family, who once served as high-ranking priests of the Suwa Grand Shrine.

-Morita then directed their attention to a unique exhibit within the museum.
+Morita pointed to a distinctive exhibit inside the museum.

 They are called the Flying Mud Boat, Takasugi-an, and Hikusugi-an, the latter two floating tea ceremony rooms.
 It seems that many students studying architecture come from overseas to see these structures.